BIS Frequently Asked Questions

 Answer: File a stop notice with the Board of Public Works (213-978-0270).
 The Board of Public Works will withhold the amount of money that is owed to you from the prime contractor’s retention.
 When you have been paid, you may notify the Board of Public Works and release the stop notice.

 - I am applying for a Personal Services contract.
-If there is no Mandatory Subcontracting Minimum (MSM), why must I perform a Good Faith Effort outreach?
+If there is no Mandatory Subcontracting Minimum (MSM), why must I perform a Business Inclusion Program (BIP) outreach?

-Answer: Per the specification requirements, the Department of Public Works is committed to ensuring full and equitable participation by minority, women and other businesses in the provision of all goods and services to the Department on a contractual basis.
-Respondents for contracts must demonstrate compliance with the indicators relating to an active outreach program to obtain participation by MBEs, WBEs and OBEs.
+Answer: Per the specification requirements, the Department of Public Works is committed to ensuring full and equitable participation by minority, women, small. emerging, disabled veteran, and other businesses in the provision of all goods and services to the Department on a contractual basis.
+Respondents for contracts must demonstrate compliance with the indicators relating to an active outreach program to obtain participation by MBEs, WBEs, SBEs, EBEs, DVBEs, and OBEs.
 Failure to demonstrate a good faith effort will render the bid non-responsive.

 - How do I know if a publication is acceptable?